Overview

 History

-The collection began with Sir Alfred Chester Beatty, a New‑York‑born mining magnate of Irish descent who started acquiring manuscripts and artworks in the early 20th century.
-In 1953 he established a private library at 20 Shewsbury Road, Dublin, to house his growing trove.
-After Beatty’s death in 1968, the collection was bequeathed to the Irish state.
-The purpose‑built museum opened on 7 February 2000, coinciding with the 125th anniversary of Beatty’s birth, and was honoured as European Museum of the Year in 2002.
-Today the Chester Beatty continues Beatty’s legacy of scholarly excellence, serving as a premier research centre for Old and New Testament studies as well as a showcase for global artistic heritage.
+Sir Alfred Chester Beatty (1875–1968) was a New‑York‑born mining magnate of Irish descent who began collecting manuscripts and artworks in the early 20th century.
+In 1953 he opened a private library at 20 Shewsbury Road, Dublin, to house his growing trove.
+After his death the collection was bequeathed to the Irish state.
+A purpose‑built museum opened on 7 February 2000, coinciding with the 125th anniversary of Beatty’s birth, and was honoured as European Museum of the Year in 2002.
+The library now serves both as a research centre for biblical studies and as a showcase for global artistic heritage.

 What to See & Do